Chem281Materials/Lab-4/README.md

 pytest test/
 ```

-*Note: When switching branches outside the docker container you may need to re-build and re-enter, especially on `bug-fix-1` since the dockerfile has changes like adding libraries.*
+*Note: When switching branches outside the docker container you may need to re-build and re-enter, on the feature branches `bug-fix-1` and `draw-mols` since the dockerfile has changes like adding libraries.*

 ## ✅ Tasks
 In the repo you should see there are 3 branches: